Youssef-Mak/cc_data_analysis/README.md

 # cc_data_analysis
-Exploratory data analysis pertaining to the affect of climate change regulations and the economic impact of polluting industries
+Exploratory data analysis pertaining to the effect of climate change regulations and the economic impact of polluting industries

 ## Datasets used